custom-components/pyscript/docs/reference.rst

   correct manner.
 So it's not necessary to use ``async`` and ``await`` in pyscript code - they are optional.
-  However, if you declare a function in pyscript as ``async def``, then it doesn't behave correctly like an async function in Python (i.e., calling it actually executes the function, rather than returning a co-routine.
+  However, if you declare a function in pyscript as ``async def``, then it doesn't behave correctly like an async function in Python (i.e., calling it actually executes the function, rather than returning a co-routine).
 If you truly need an async function in your code, use `@pyscript_compile`.
 - All pyscript functions are async.
 So if you call a Python module that takes a pyscript function as a callback argument, that argument is an async function, not a normal function.
 So a Python module won't be able to call that pyscript function unless it uses ``await``, which requires that function to